wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 However, the PHPCompatibilityWP tool doesn't know if the variable you're passing to `array_key_exists()` is an array or an object, so it can't warn you about this.

-This is where automating your manual tests would come in handy, as the if you ran the tests in a new PHP environment, the tests would fail, altering you to a possible problem.
+This is where automating your manual tests would come in handy.
+When you run the tests in a new PHP environment, the tests would fail, altering you to a possible problem.
 And with logging enabled, you'd see the error logged to the log file.

 Ultimately combining a tool like PHPCompatibility with automated testing and the manual testing process we've discussed, will allow you to ensure that your plugin is compatible with current and future versions of PHP.